 How to fix input lag on the Nintendo Switch

 If your input lag is caused by electronic interference, then you can try to do the following steps to improve it.
+It also works on other controllers and consoles as well.

 The first and easier step you can try is simply playing closer to the Switch and seeing if the lag improves, if it doesn´t, then it´s time to redecorate the room.
 Move your Switch away from any device that might cause interference and try to play without any such machine between you and the TV.